 MORE: Roosters superstar re-sign with club

-Despite the Perth Bears reportedly presenting a five-year offer valued at approximately $1.2 million annually, a contract that would have positioned him among the NRL's top-earning playmakers, Campbell has reaffirmed his commitment.
+Campbell’s commitment comes despite the Perth Bears reportedly offering a five-year deal worth around $1.2 million per season, a contract that would have made him one of the NRL’s highest-paid playmakers.

-The Queensland Origin player, already under contract for 2026, will see his salary increase with anticipated salary cap growth, ultimately reaching the $1 million annual mark.
+The Queensland Origin representative is already contracted for 2026, but the new agreement will see his salary rise in line with projected salary cap increases, eventually joining the $1 million-a-year club.

 “Quality players do garner interest, but it’s on us to make sure our players want to stay and see the direction the club is moving in,” Sattler said.